cryptocopycats/contracts/README.md

 > Should the MoonCatRescue developers
 > destroy their private key so that no future Genesis MoonCats can ever be
 > released?
 Yes / True or No / False
+>
+> Update:
+>
+> The community has spoken.
+> With a final outcome of YES: 944 NO: 367,
+> the devs will destroy their private key to the MoonCatRescue contract.
+> The contract will be left as found.
+The remaining Genesis MoonCats
+> will never be released and will continue to live happily on the moon.

 Etherscan

 - MoonCatKeyVote, see contract address [`0x1916F482BB9F3523a489791Ae3d6e052b362C777`](https://etherscan.io/address/0x1916F482BB9F3523a489791Ae3d6e052b362C777#code)

+> Ponderware is destroying the private key controlling the
+> MoonCatRescue contract
+> due to the outcome of the vote contract.
+>
+> If confirmed  - this contract represents a public transfer of the
+> official ponderware address.
+>
+> To ensure confirmation and get ponderware's new address,
+> call the `whereIsPonderware` function.

+- PonderwareTransferOfAuthority, see contract address [`0xa3843c6f47384e3ca951bd0207179f58d2179d3f`](https://etherscan.io/address/0xa3843c6f47384e3ca951bd0207179f58d2179d3f#code)